dnswlt/ogd-weather/aws/README.md

 1. `./create_tf_assets.sh` to create the S3 bucket and DynamoDB for Terraform lock management.

-2. `./create_db_secrets.sh` to create the password secret for the Postgres DB app user.
+2. `./create_secrets_db.sh` to create the password secret for the Postgres DB app user.

+3. `./create_secrets_bearer.sh` to create the BearerToken for /status page access.